Setting Up Your Startup Office: 5 Useful Tips

 Your office is never really just an office, and it represents plenty of things, one of which is your company culture.
 It’s important to remember that running a successful company is a lot like taking care of a living organism.
 It lives, breathes, grows, and evolves every day, and so do the people who are running it and working in it.
 Office is never just a place where you go to work, but a representation of what your company stands for.
 White walls and ceiling, cubicles, and neon lights are rarely inspiring, and if your team consists of a creative, cheerful, and loud bunch, they will need a space that will allow them to be who they are.

 If you intend to accommodate clients in your office in the future, it might be a good idea to have a space that will make them feel comfortable and more: they should also be able to experience the company’s culture and atmosphere, because this will give them a general idea of what to expect from you.
+So if you are trying to present a highly professional image it would be important to have an office in an area known for professionalism, such as St Pauls in London.

 Happy, satisfied clients are always the best advertisement, and when you leave a good impression, they will likely let their friends and coworkers know of you.
 If your potential clients see how happy your employee (and you) are in the company, they will get a good impression which will certainly last.